MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/rms-for-individuals-user-sign-up.md

 This is what happens in the background when a user signs up for RMS for individuals and their organization does not have an Office 365 subscription or Azure subscription, and therefore, no directory in Azure to authenticate users:

 1. When the first user from an organization requests a subscription for RMS for individuals, the domain name supplied in their email address is checked to see whether it is already associated with an Azure tenant.
 If there is no existing tenant, a new tenant and Azure directory is automatically created for the organization, which contains an account for this first user.
-Unlike with a paid subscription for Azure, this first account is not a global administrator, but a standard user.
+Unlike a paid or trial subscription for Azure, this first account is not a global administrator, but a standard user.
 The new account uses the email address and password that the user supplied.

     > [!NOTE]
     > Some domain names cannot be used to create the directory and therefore cannot be used for RMS for individuals.

-    If an existing tenant is found, it is checked to see whether it already has a subscription for Azure RMS.
+    If an existing tenant is found, it is checked to see whether it already has a subscription for Azure Information Protection.
 When no subscription is found, the free RMS for individuals subscription can be added.

 2. The organization is granted the RMS for individuals subscription.
-Now, this user can be authenticated by Azure and can then protect files and read files that others have protected by using Azure Rights Management.
-To protect and read protected files, the user must have an RMS-enlightened application, such as the free [Azure Information Protection client](../rms-client/aip-client.md).
+Now, this user can be authenticated by Azure and this user can then protect files and read files that others have protected by using the Azure Rights Management service.
+To protect and read protected files, the user must have an RMS-enlightened application, such as Office apps or the free [Azure Information Protection client](../rms-client/aip-client.md).

 3. When the second user from the same organization requests an RMS for individuals subscription, a new user account is added to the previously created Azure directory, by using the organization’s RMS for individuals subscription.
-This second user can do everything that the first user could do (protect files and read protected files), but in addition, these two users can now more easily collaborate securely because they can quickly apply default templates to files that restrict access to accounts in their organization’s Azure directory.
+This second user can do everything that the first user could do (protect files and read protected files).
+But in addition, these two users can now more easily collaborate securely because they can quickly apply default templates to files that restrict access to accounts in their organization’s Azure directory.

-4. Subsequent users from the same organization follow the same pattern, adding user accounts (when new users sign up) to the organization’s Azure directory.
+4. Subsequent users from the same organization follow the same pattern, adding user accounts to the organization’s Azure directory when they sign up.
 The more accounts that are added to the directory, the more users can securely collaborate with co-workers and partners, and more easily prevent unauthorized people from reading their files when they should not have access to them.

 Throughout this process, there is no charge to the organization and no work required from the IT department.
 However, the IT department could choose to do either of the following actions: